Sarthak751/Microsoft-Engage/README.md

 Hosted on github: [Face Recognition WebApp](https://sarthak751.github.io/My-Project/)

 ## Overview
 I made this application as a part of Microsoft Engage Intern 2022 Program.
-I originally wanted to make an attendance monitoring system using facial recognition in addition to the authenticatin system, but due to time constraints I had to work solely on the authentication system.
+I originally wanted to make an attendance monitoring system using facial recognition **in addition to** the facial recognition authenticatin system, but due to time constraints I had to work solely on the authentication system.
 But hey, I just improved it to the next level!
 Check out the content below for more information about the system.

 ## Tech Stack
 I can't deny that I used the most traditional way of doing things but it did turn out quite well.
 I used: